EventStore/documentation/docs/clients/grpc/appending-events/README.md

 </xode-block>
 </xode-group>

-will result in only a single event being written
+will result in only a single event being appended.

 ![Duplicate Event](./images/dupicate-event.png)